orbitdb-archive/orbit-db-store/README.md

 [![npm version](https://badge.fury.io/js/orbit-db-store.svg)](https://badge.fury.io/js/orbit-db-store)

 Base class for [orbit-db](https://github.com/haadcode/orbit-db) data stores.
+You generally don't need to use this module if you want to use `orbit-db`.
+This module contains shared methods between all data stores in `orbit-db` and can be used as a base class for a new data model.

 ### Used in
 - [orbit-db-kvstore](https://github.com/haadcode/orbit-db-kvstore)